zuiko21/minimOS/hard/tampico.md

 the CRTC: thus, if the screen base address is anywhere in the upper 8K (from the 16K addressable by the 6x45), `VA13` (to SRAM) takes the otherwise ignored `RA0` from CRTC.

+Another feasible feature would be a _chunky_ **2 bpp mode**, halving horizontal resolution.
+Instead of getting (V)RAM data into a _shift register_, a **dual 4-to-1 mux** (e.g. 74HC253)
+will supply the 4-colour bitstream to the RGB outputs.
+Perhaps the simplest palette would be a kind of _semaphore plus black_ driving, say, LSB into `G` and MSB into `R`.
+6x45 cursor output might go into the blue channel.
+Much like the aforementioned _double-res_ mode, this could be enabled by `MA12` on the CRTC, saving a dedicated register.

 As this machine lacks the _experimental_ aim of the **Jalapa 2** project, no _configuration options_ will be available, although pin 1 on the CPU socket may